onelikeandidie/piresgg/server/content/fish-fest-2024/fish-fest-2024.md

 ## A rough first shape

-I started experimenting with my favourite game engine [Bevy](https://bevyengine.org/) and started by getting a fish placeholder asset. _Bevy_ is an Entity-Component-System engine, meaning everything fits into this structure where an Entity has Components and Systems update those components.
-I like this because it keeps me from writing everything in one place.
+I started experimenting with my favourite game engine [Bevy](https://bevyengine.org/) and by getting a fish placeholder asset. _Bevy_ is an Entity-Component-System engine, meaning everything fits into this structure where an Entity has Components and Systems update those components.
+I very much enjoy coding this way, it lets me group related systems and components into the same file.
+For example, all the multiplayer ECS is inside the multiplayer.rs file.

 It's quite simple to understand, let me give you a quick code introduction.